featured image

 No business rates are payable at all for properties with a rateable value of less than £12,000.

-Capital Gains Tax for Small Business owners
+Capital Gains Tax for Small Business Owners

 Capital Gains Tax (CGT) is payable whenever your unincorporated small business sells capital assets for a profit.
 CGT can apply to both partners and individuals; these assets include physical property, goodwill, or shares in a company itself.